madzera/happytree/README.md

 child elements, and each child contains its own children recursively.

-The last one allows the API client to create new trees from scratch, persisting element to element to build the tree structure as desired.
+The last one allows the API client to create new trees from scratch, persisting element by element to build the tree structure as desired.

 ### For whom?

-For developers who feels the need to handle objects that have a tree-like behavior in their applications.
+For developers who feel the need to handle objects that have a tree-like behavior in their applications.
 There are several scenarios in which this API can be useful, such as:
 <ul>